mahmoudimus/ac/docs/public/developing/developing-locally.md

 # Local Add-on Development

+Most add-on developers will go through three phases during development: developing with a local version of the Atlassian product, testing with an OnDemand instance, and finally making the add-on available to your customers (whether the customer is just you or you intend to distribute it to the public).

+This document explains how you would go about developing your add-on with a local copy of the Atlassian product.
+[Installing in OnDemand](./installing-in-ondemand.html) explains how to use private Marketplace Listings to test in OnDemand, and [Selling on  Marketplace](./selling-on-marketplace.html) explains how to release your add-on to the public.

 ## Step 1.
 Start the local Atlassian application instance

 The easiest way to get a local instance of the Atlassian application is by using the